hackademy-es-internals/rapido-api-client/README.md

 # rapido-api-client
+In this project we use fetch api with promise to retrieve data from a laravel api project and show them manipulating the DOM.

-Fork and clone the laravel api project: https://github.com/hackademy-es-internals/rapido-api
+Before using this project, fork and clone the laravel api project: https://github.com/hackademy-es-internals/rapido-api

 Launch the api server